To refer to AudioQuest as a ‘cable company’ is a like saying Apple is a ‘computer company’ — it’s only part of the story.

-In recent years, AudioQuest have diversified to design and manufacturer D/A converters (DragonFly and Beetle), a USB noise filter (Jitterbug) and headphones (NightHawk/NightOwl) to become a tech company.
+In recent years, AudioQuest has diversified to design and manufacturer D/A converters (DragonFly and Beetle), a USB noise filter (Jitterbug) and headphones (NightHawk/NightOwl) to become a tech company.
 An in-house development team is assigned to each project.

 Team leader for AC power products is one Garth Powell.
 I first met the softly spoken Powell during a tour of the company’s Irvine facility in June 2015.
 Back then my focus was on the NightHawk headphone’s development process (and Big-Ass Fans) and, regrettably, not on Powell’s slowly expanding range of Niagara “low (output) impedance noise-dissipation systems”.

-It would be well over a year before I would enjoy first hand experience of what a Niagara could do once placed in an audio system.
+It would be well over a year before I would enjoy first-hand experience of what a Niagara could do once placed in an audio system.

-Our story resumes in November 2016 not with Powell but with AudioQuest’s Sales Manager for Germany, Thijs Helwegen, at Lange Nacht Der Ohren / Long Night of the Ears, a decentralised audio show run by some of Berlin’s biggest hifi retailers.
+Our story resumes in November 2016 not with Powell but with AudioQuest’s Sales Manager for Germany, Thijs Helwegen, at Lange Nacht Der Ohren / Long Night of the Ears, a decentralised audio show run by some of Berlin’s biggest hi-fi retailers.

 A static demo – hearing music through a carefully setup fixed system – isn’t all that informative.
 Proceedings only become instructive when one piece of gear is swapped out for another.
-Despite show(room) conditions, one A/B comparison is better that none.
+Despite show(room) conditions, one A/B comparison is better than none.
 Two are better than one.
 That spells A/B/C.